Tornadoes of 2021

 This page documents notable tornadoes and tornado outbreaks worldwide in 2021.
 Strong and destructive tornadoes form most frequently in the United States, Argentina, Brazil, Bangladesh, and Eastern India, but can occur almost anywhere under the right conditions.
 Tornadoes also develop occasionally in southern Canada during the Northern Hemisphere's summer and somewhat regularly at other times of the year across Europe, Asia, Argentina, Australia and New Zealand.
 Tornadic events are often accompanied by other forms of severe weather, including strong thunderstorms, strong winds, and hail.
-Worldwide, 150 tornado-related deaths were confirmed with 103 in the United States, 28 in China, six in the Czech Republic, four in Russia, three in Italy, two in India, and one each in Canada, New Zealand, Indonesia, and Turkey.
+Worldwide, 145 tornado-related deaths were confirmed with 103 in the United States, 23 in China, six in the Czech Republic, four in Russia, three in Italy, two in India, and one each in Canada, New Zealand, Indonesia, and Turkey.

 The year started well below average with the lowest amount of tornado reports through the first two months in the past 16 years and remained below-average for most of the year due to inactivity during April, June, September, and November.
-Despite this, several intense outbreaks occurred in March, May, July, August, and October.
-The year ended on a destructive note, however, as December was incredibly active, more than doubling the previous record, which pushed 2021 above average.
-Additionally, 2021 had the most tornado fatalities in the United States since 2011.
+(Despite this, several significant outbreaks occurred in March, May, July, August, and October.)

+However, the year ended on a destructive note, as December was incredibly active - more than doubling the previous record - which pushed 2021 above average (most of which came from the December 15 tornado outbreak in the Midwest).
+Additionally, 2021 had the most tornado fatalities in the United States since 2011, 57 of which came from a single EF4 tornado in Western Kentucky on December 10.

 Events

 United States

-There were 1,377 preliminary filtered reported tornadoes, and 1,316 confirmed tornadoes in the United States in 2021.
+There were 1,377 preliminary filtered reported tornadoes, and 1,315 confirmed tornadoes in the United States in 2021.

 A map of 2021 United States tornado paths from the results of storm surveys.

 A chart of the 2021 United States tornado count estimated from the number of preliminary reports.